WRAPUP 1-Tennis-Highlights of French Open 14th day

-PARIS, June 10 Jelena Ostapenko stunned third seed Simona Halep 4-6 6-4 6-3 in the French Open women's final on Saturday to become the first Latvian to win a grand slam title.
+PARIS, June 10 (Reuters) - Jelena Ostapenko stunned third seed Simona Halep 4-6 6-4 6-3 in the French Open women's final on Saturday to become the first Latvian to win a grand slam title.

 The 20-year-old Ostapenko, who had never won a Tour-level title before, clawed back from a set and 3-0 down to storm past the experienced Romanian in a two-hour long contest on Court Philippe Chatrier.